PreEmptive logo

 Code obfuscation makes source code impossible to understand or reverse engineer.
 Obfuscation changes the structure of your code without affecting its functionality, so when bad actors try to analyze your source code, it appears as unintelligible gibberish.
 Obfuscation includes techniques such as renaming variables, functions, and class names with meaningless characters.

-Although renaming is a strong security measure, alone it’s not enough to protect your application.
+Although renaming is a strong security measure, it’s not enough to protect your application alone.
 Measures such as control flow obfuscation give you more comprehensive protection.
-This changes your control flow logic such as loops and conditionals so that they’re less predictable and readable.
-String encryption is another obfuscation method you can use to hide sensitive information such as API keys.
-Other obfuscation techniques include function flattening and dead code insertion.
+This alters your control flow logic, such as loops and conditionals, making it less predictable and readable.
+String encryption is another obfuscation method you can use to hide sensitive information, such as API keys.
+Other obfuscation techniques include function flattening and the insertion of dead code.

 Application Hardening

-In addition to code obfuscation, PreEmptive uses other application hardening techniques such as anti-debugging mechanisms and tamper detection and prevention.
+In addition to code obfuscation, PreEmptive employs other application hardening techniques, including anti-debugging mechanisms and tamper detection and prevention.
 Hackers can use debugging tools to understand and manipulate your application’s code.
 Anti-debugging mechanisms detect when these tools are being used and respond based on predefined settings.

 Tamper detection mechanisms detect unauthorized modification attempts.
-PreEmptive injects code to verify your application integrity at runtime.
-You can set up custom responses such as shutting down, crashing, and more in reaction to tampering threats.
+PreEmptive injects code to verify your application’s integrity at runtime.
+You can set up custom responses, such as shutting down or crashing, in reaction to tampering threats.

 Case Study

 ProSearch is an e-discovery platform for law firms to meet electronic discovery, fraud investigation, and compliance requirements.
 Their application greatly simplifies complex functions for modern law firms.
-However, it also contains a tremendous amount of sensitive data and intellectual property.
+However, it also contains much sensitive data and intellectual property.

-To protect their application after deployment, ProSearch used Dotfuscator to harden the app and protect it from reverse engineering attempts.
+To protect their application after deployment, ProSearch used Dotfuscator to harden the app and prevent reverse engineering attempts.
 Going forward, ProSearch plans to implement JSDefender to protect JavaScript applets during sensitive functions.
 This protection is included at no additional charge for PreEmptive’s clients.

 Building a Secure Post-Development Strategy

-Strong cybersecurity protection demands a proactive and multilayered approach to fend off modern sophisticated threats.
+Strong cybersecurity protection requires a proactive and multilayered approach to counter modern, sophisticated threats.
 Shifting left can help development teams address security issues early and often throughout the software development lifecycle (SDLC).
 Tacking on security immediately before deployment is no longer an effective strategy for protecting software.
-Instead, security needs to be a part of every development and deployment phase, including post-deployment.
+Instead, security needs to be integrated into every development and deployment phase, including post-deployment.

 Privacy has to be an ongoing effort, not simply a development concern.
-PreEmptive tools integrate seamlessly into your DevSecOps workflow so you can incorporate them into your established continuous integration/continuous delivery (CI/CD) pipeline.
+PreEmptive tools integrate seamlessly into your DevSecOps workflow, allowing you to incorporate them into your established continuous integration/continuous delivery (CI/CD) pipeline.

-Automated tools are an important part of every development team’s tool kit.
+Automated tools are an essential part of every development team’s toolkit.
 Testing and analysis tools such as Kiuwan’s application security platform protect your application during development.
-Static application security testing (SAST) and software composition analysis (SCA) tools enforce best practices for coding and find and remediate vulnerabilities early in the process.
+Static application security testing (SAST) and software composition analysis (SCA) tools enforce best coding practices and identify and remediate vulnerabilities early in the development process.

 Harden Your Applications and Protect Your Brand

-Global regulations are constantly in flux, and they continue to place more responsibility for protecting data privacy on businesses and developers.
+Global regulations are constantly evolving, and they continue to place greater responsibility for protecting data privacy on businesses and developers.
 As Data Privacy Week illustrates, protecting privacy doesn’t end after development.
 Instead, companies must ensure that sensitive data is protected after deployment.
 This ongoing responsibility lasts as long as customers have access to your app.

-While offering an app can increase customer satisfaction and loyalty, it also exposes you to potential legal and financial penalties if you experience a data breach.
+While offering an app can increase customer satisfaction and loyalty, it also exposes you to potential legal and financial penalties in the event of a data breach.
 PreEmptive’s full suite of tools can safeguard your applications during the production stage so you can protect your customers, your proprietary data, and your business reputation.

 We offer tools to protect your .NET, Android, JavaScript, and other applications.
 To get started protecting sensitive data, try PreEmptive for free.